How to feel more confident about childbirth

 Mother and baby groups are great places to meet other new parents.
 Peer support can be invaluable for your mental well-being and being able to talk to others who are going through a similar experience can make things feel less overwhelming.

 "Getting out of the house and going along to groups can be helpful, if you like that type of thing.
-It depends on the person, but anything that gives you a good support network is a good idea," says Williams.
+It depends on the person, but anything that gives you a good support network is a sound idea," says Williams.

 Although there are groups you pay to join, such as NCT, there may be free local ones too.
 It's worth checking on any local social media pages or community centres for events.